Literature DB >> 28617841

 * p<0.05

-Forest attributes including mean height (mean height of all trees in the plot, Hmean), mean diameter (mean diameter of all trees in the plot, Dmean), basal area (BA in m2 class="Chemical">ha-1), stem density (class="Chemical">pan class="Disease">SD in number stems ha-1), stem density of large trees (with diameter >50cm, SD50 in number stems ha-1), wood mass density (WMD), species richness (No spp), Altitude (Alt, meter) and several soil characteristics and slope.
+Forest attributes including mean height (mean height of all trees in the plot, Hmean), mean diameter (mean diameter of all trees in the plot, Dmean), basal area (BA in m2 class="Chemical">ha-1), stem declass="Chemical">nsity (class="Chemical">n class="Disease">SD in number stems ha-1), stem density of large trees (with diameter >50cm, SD50 in number stems ha-1), wood mass density (WMD), species richness (No spp), Altitude (Alt, meter) and several soil characteristics and slope.
 Significant correlations: ** p<0.01 * p<0.05

 Slenderness coefficients and soil samples

-Slenderness coefficients significantly cclass="Chemical">hanged with increasing altitude (R2 = 0.39; r– 0.474, class="Chemical">p<0.01, see Fig 4a).
-Uclass="Chemical">pclass="Chemical">per montane forest class="Chemical">pan class="Chemical">had a significantly different slenderness coefficient compared with the other forest types (Fig 4b).
+Slenderness coefficients significantly cclass="Chemical">haclass="Chemical">nged with iclass="Chemical">ncreasiclass="Chemical">ng altitude (R2 = 0.39; r– 0.474, p<0.01, see Fig 4a).
+Upper moclass="Chemical">ntaclass="Chemical">ne forest class="Chemical">n class="Chemical">had a significantly different slenderness coefficient compared with the other forest types (Fig 4b).

 Fig 4